 Eating more fruit and vegetables is

 an important part of a healthy balanced diet and the best way to ensure we're getting more fibre and essential vitamins and minerals.
-Aim for at least 5 portions each day, where a portion is 80g (fresh)
+Aim for at least 5 portions each day.

 1 OF YOUR 5 A DAY: Contains at least